ruby-cube/rue/packages/planify/README.md

 ## Planify API

-The functions provided by Pecherie, Archer, Thread, Paravue, and Scene should cover many use cases.
-However, if you would like to planify an existing listener or scheduler, simply wrap the `$listen` and `$schedule` functions.
+The functions provided by Pecherie, Archer, Thread, and Paravue should cover most use cases.
+However, if you would like to planify an existing listener or scheduler, simply wrap the `$listen` or `$schedule` function in a function that returns its return.

 Advanced usage: To provide better developer experience for users of the listener/scheduler, use Typescript generics so that `$listen` and `$schedule` return the appropriate type based on the callback and options passed into it.